A Basin-Selection Perspective on Grokking via Singular Learning Theory: Introduction

 \section{Introduction}

-Grokking refers to a training phenomenon in which a model attains near-zero empirical loss early, yet generalizes poorly for a long period, followed by an abrupt improvement in test performance after continued optimisation.
-This behaviour is prominent on algorithmic tasks such as modular arithmetic \cite{power2022grokking,progressMeasuresNanda23,liu2023omnigrok,miller2024grokking,tian2025provablescalinglawsfeature} and suggests the coexistence of multiple near-zero-loss solution basins with sharply different generalisation.
-A basic question is: \textit{when several basins fit the training data, what determines which basin is statistically preferred?}
+Grokking refers to a training phenomenon in which a model attains near-zero empirical loss early, yet generalises poorly for a long period, followed by an abrupt improvement in test performance after continued optimisation.
+This behaviour is prominent on algorithmic tasks such as modular arithmetic \cite{power2022grokking,progressMeasuresNanda23,liu2023omnigrok,miller2024grokking} and suggests the coexistence of multiple near-zero-loss solution basins with sharply different generalisation, making grokking a concrete instance of the broader basin-selection problem in non-convex optimisation.
+Two complementary questions therefore arise:\ when several basins fit the training data, which basin is statistically preferred, and how does optimisation move between such basins over training time?

-Singular learning theory~\cite{watanabe2009slt} (SLT) formalises this basin-selection question in the Bayesian learning framework, where model comparison is governed by the marginal likelihood.
+Singular learning theory~\cite{watanabe2009slt} (SLT) provides a principled answer to the first question.
 In modern deep learning, two closely related hypotheses are often invoked to explain empirical success: that solutions associated with “flatter” regions of the loss landscape generalise better, and that SGD-based optimisations exhibit inductive biases that favour such regions \cite{hochreiter1997flatminima, keskar2017gengap}.
-While substantial empirical evidence supports these ideas \cite{li2018visneuralnets,jastrzebski2018threefactors,foret2021}, their theoretical foundations remain incomplete.
-SLT provides a rigorous framework in which these intuitions can be made precise.
-Minimising basins of the loss landscape have an associated local learning coefficient (LLC) $\lambda$, which characterises the basin's local statistical complexity (effective dimension/degeneracy) and can be thought of as a measure of flatness.
-The significance of this measure is dual: on the one hand it is the leading logarithmic term in the negative marginal log likelihood expansion, so posterior mass concentrates in lower-LLC basins.
-On the other hand, the asymptotic expected Bayes' generalisation error is proportional to $\lambda$, explaining why these “flatter” regions generalise better in expectation.
+While substantial empirical evidence supports these ideas \cite{li2018visneuralnets,jastrzebski2018threefactors,foret2021}, the theoretical foundations remain incomplete.
+For singular models such as neural networks, SLT associates to each minimising basin a local learning coefficient (LLC) $\lambda$, a reparametrisation-invariant measure of local statistical complexity.
+This makes precise, in a coordinate-invariant way, that broader or less complex effective basins are statistically preferred.
+In the local free-energy expansion, $\lambda$ appears as the coefficient of the $\log n$ term, so among near-zero-loss basins with comparable training loss, smaller-LLC basins receive asymptotically larger posterior mass.
+The same quantity also controls the asymptotic Bayes generalisation error.